Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Conclusion

+The weak breaking of integrability provided by an external potential offers a possible route towards the observation of thermalization of soliton gases, i.e. large random ensembles of solitons \cite{suret_soliton_2024}.
+In this sense, our system proves highly valuable for testing and refining the predictions of the recent theoretical framework of generalized hydrodynamics (hydrodynamics of many-body integrable systems), which, to date, has been almost exclusively focused on quantum systems (\cite{doyon_generalized_2025} and references therein, \cite{bastianello_observation_2025}).
 Localization and branched flow phenomena are also expected to occur within periodic \cite{scharf_length-scale_1993} or random \cite{patsyk_observation_2020, patsyk_incoherent_2022} potential landscapes respectively.
 The study of the scattering of nonlinear waves from potential barriers is one fundamental topic that could be addressed, and which can greatly benefit from the strong analogy between nonlinear optics and matter-waves.
 Although there is a wealth of literature on this topic, practical implementations in matter-wave contexts are limited \cite{ernst_resonant_2010, helm_splitting_2014, marchant_quantum_2016, wales_splitting_2020, lorenzi_atomic_2024}.
-Many of these may be more easily realized using our photonic platform, which we hope to explore in future investigations. \textbf{Funding.} This work has been partially supported by the Agence Nationale de la Recherche through the StormWave (ANR-21-CE30-0009) and SOGOOD (ANR-21-CE30-0061) projects, the LABEX CEMPI project (ANR-11-LABX-0007), the Ministry of Higher Education and Research, Hauts de France council and European Regional Development Fund (ERDF) through the Contrat de Projets Etat-Région (CPER Photonics for Society P4S). \textbf{Acknowledgment.} The authors are grateful to H. Damart, G. Dekyndt, and the Centre d’Etudes et de Recherche Lasers et Application (CERLA) for technical support. \textbf{Disclosures.} The authors declare no conflicts of interest. \textbf{Data Availability.} Data underlying the results presented in this paper are available in Ref.\,\cite{copie_data_2025}.
+Many of these may be more easily realized using photonic platforms. \textbf{Acknowledgment.} The authors are grateful to H. Damart, G. Dekyndt, and the Centre d’Etudes et de Recherche Lasers et Application (CERLA) for technical support.
+This work has been partially supported by the Agence Nationale de la Recherche through the StormWave (ANR-21-CE30-0009) and SOGOOD (ANR-21-CE30-0061) projects, the LABEX CEMPI project (ANR-11-LABX-0007), the Ministry of Higher Education and Research, Hauts de France council and European Regional Development Fund (ERDF) through the Contrat de Projets Etat-Région (CPER Photonics for Society P4S). \textbf{Data Availability.} Data underlying the results presented in this paper are available in Ref.\,\cite{copie_data_2025}.

 {S\arabic{equation}} \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}}